Compositional pattern-producing network

 Random CPPNs do not produce non-random patterns.
 They guarantee, that you get things that slowly change over space.
 For something that looks like noise, you would need large cppns.

-→ Mutations are random, but the effects of mutations are non-random: The arrangement of cells will still be regular.
+→ Mutations are random, but the effects of mutations are non-random: The arrangement of outputs will still be regular.

 References